 In any case, bowl 2012-25 was likely produced around 1910 to 1915, far earlier than the more conventionally signed “Nampeyo” pots of 1930 to 1942.

 Pots signed “NAMpyuo” are rare.
 Of the many hundreds of Hopi pots that Ed Wade has seen, this is only the seventh example he remembers.
 Aesthetically jar 2012-25 is a “fine” but not a “great” Hopi pot. .
 For several years after buying bowl 2012-25 I was unwilling to attribute it to Nampeyo because of the odd signature.
 Robert Ashton died several years ago, so I cannot verify his story.
 With an acknowledgement of some uncertainty, I now am inclined to accept the Ashton story as true and this, in addition to the competent form and painting of the bowl, have changed my assessment.
 I now attribute both the forming of bowl 2012-25 and it’s painting to Nampeyo, with the signature added by a young Fannie.

-For an earlier ca. 1904-1907 bowl both formed and painted by Nampeyo with a “Nu m pa yo” signature written by her hand, see 2015-11.Purchase History:
+For a 1906 bowl both formed and painted by Nampeyo with a “Nu m pa yo” signature written by her hand, see 2015-11.Purchase History:

 Bowl 2012-25 was purchased on 12/8/12 from Quinn’s Auction Galleries of Falls Church, VA as part of a two-pot lot (receipt on file).
 The other pot in the lot was a small monochromatic bowl with a simple design that was signed “NAMPEYO” and was undoubtedly formed by Nampeyo and painted and signed by a daughter after 1930.
 This latter pot became a gift and is not part of this collection.